Home » A Woman’s Guide to Cold Weather Hiking; Clothes, Gear, & Tips

 The snow may cling to them but the water will not get through! 💪🏼

-Best Sock for Mild Winter Hikes: 🏆 Smartwool Classic Hike Full Cushion Crew Socks ($22) Top Rated on REI: This gear gets raves!
-Our most popular products–the best of the best–are rated 4.5 stars or more by people who tried and loved them. 🥇
+• Smartwool Classic Full Cushion Crew Socks ($22) Best for Mild Winter Hikes 🏆 Top Rated on REI: This gear gets raves!
+Our most popular products–the best of the best–rated 4.5 stars or more 🥇

-Best Sock for Below Freezing Temps/Snow: 🏆 Smartwool Classic Mountaineer Maximum Cushion Crew Socks ($26) Also Top Rated on REI! 🥇 I trusted these on my winter hike up Mount Washington (tallest in Northeast & most dangerous weather in the world!) 💪🏼
+• Smartwool Classic Mountaineer Maximum Cushion Socks ($26) Best for Below Freezing Temps or Snow: 🏆Also Top Rated on REI! 🥇 I trusted these on my winter hike up Mount Washington in New Hampshire (known for most dangerous weather in the world!) 💪🏼

 💡💰Make it last tip!
 Lay your wool socks out to dry instead of putting them in the dryer.